sunset1995/py360convert/README.md

 ```
 pip install py360convert
 ```

-Now at everywhere, you can `import py360convert` or use the command line tool `convert360`.
+You can use the library with `import py360convert` and through the command line tool `convert360`.

 ### Command line examples
-You can run command line tool to use the functionality.
-Please See `convert360 -h` for detailed.
-The python script is also an example code to see how to use this as a package in your code.
+The convert360 command line tool can be run like so.
+Use `convert360 -h` for details.
+The convert360 python script is also doubles as ab example code for how to use this as a package in your code.

 ```
 convert360 e2c assets/example_input.png out.png --size 200